 1.5 g/kg of carbohydrates should be consumed within 30 minutes after stopping exercise.
 10 g/kg of protein within 3 hours after stopping exercise is generally accepted, but sooner may be better.

 Some studies have shown that eating a combination of protein and carbohydrates after exercise attenuates muscles breakdown and soreness, while increasing muscle protein synthesis.
-The literature on this is not conclusive and doesn't provide an ideal amount or time period, but it might depend on the type and duration of exercise and the fasting state of the individual prior.
+The literature on this is not conclusive and doesn't provide an ideal amount or time period, but it might depend on the type and duration of exercise and the fasting state of the individual prior to exercise.

 Nutrition for Anaerobic Strength Training and Hypertrophy